Skip to content

 Overview

-On LUMI, three types of software stacks are currently offered:
+On LUMI, four types of software stacks are currently offered:

 • CrayEnv offers the Cray Programming Environment (PE) and allows one to use it completely in the way intended by HPE-Cray.
 The environment also offers a limited selection of additional tools, often in updated versions compared to what SUSE Linux, the basis of the Cray Linux environment, offers.
 If you need a richer environment, you should use our other software stacks.